 - On behalf of the Economic and Social Research Council (ESRC), we manage a number of websites in the ‘understandingsociety.ac.uk’ domain

-- We also own and manage the Society Central news website https://societycentral.ac.uk
+- We own and manage the https://www.microsimulation.ac.uk website

 Most pages on our public web sites are open to any visitor, but some are restricted to registered individuals who must login in order to access them.

-Where a visitor subscribes to specific services ( newsletters, publications, events etc. ) we may use this contact information to distribute further information that the visitor might find of interest.
-Visitors have the absolute right to opt out of such contacts both at the point of subscription to their chosen service and thereafter.
-Contact information will be managed as described in the Disclosing Personal Information section below.
+Where a visitor subscribes to specific services ( newsletters, publications, events etc. ) we will only use their contact information to distribute the information that the visitor has asked to receive.
+Visitors may of course subscribe to multiple services, and all visitors have the absolute right to opt in to such contacts at the point of subscription, and to opt out of any service at any point in the future.
+Contact information will be managed as described in the Disclosing personal information section below.

 We also own and manage websites that may only be accessed by ISER members and members of partner organisations (the ISER ‘extranet’), and others that may only be accessed by ISER members (the ISER ‘intranet’)

 When someone visits one of our websites, we collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 We collect this information in a way which does not identify anyone.
 We do not make any attempt to find out the identities of those visiting any of our websites.
 We will not associate any data gathered from the site with any personally identifying information from any source.
 If we do want to collect personally identifiable information through our website, this is asked for explicitly.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 Cookies are small text files stored on your computer.
 They relate to a specific site, and can be used to enhance that site’s functionality and your interaction with it; they may also be used for usage tracking, research, targeting, etc.